sourcey/symple-client/README.md

 ## Contact

 For more information please check out the Symple homepage: http://sourcey.com/symple/
-If you have a bug or an issue then please use the Github issue tracker: https://github.com/sourcey/symple-client/issues
+For bugs and issues then please use the Github issue tracker: https://github.com/sourcey/symple-client/issues